Geir Knutsen

 Geir Knutsen (born 30 June 1959) is a Norwegian politician for the Labour Party.

 He served as a deputy representative to the Norwegian Parliament from Finnmark during the term 2005–2009.
 In total he met during 3 days of parliamentary session.

-On the local level he is a member of Båtsfjord municipality council, having served as mayor from 2003 to 2007 and again from 2011 to 2019.
+On the local level he is a member of the municipal council of Båtsfjord Municipality.
+He also served as mayor there from 2003 to 2007 and again from 2011 to 2019.